Marcela Zacarías

-She has a career-high WTA singles ranking of world No. 159, and a doubles ranking of world No. 119, achieved on 24 October 2022.
+She has a career-high singles ranking of 159, and a best doubles ranking of world No. 119, achieved on 24 October 2022.

-Zacarías has won 17 singles and 27 doubles titles on the ITF Circuit, and made her debut for the Mexico Fed Cup team in 2012.
-Playing for her country in BJK Cup, she has a career win–loss record of 21–9 (as of January 2023).
+Zacarías has won 17 singles titles and 28 doubles titles on the ITF Circuit, and made her debut for the Mexico Fed Cup team in 2012.
+Playing for her country in BJK Cup, she has a career win–loss record of 21–12 (as of June 2024).

 Zacarías achieved greater success on the ITF Junior Circuit, having reached a career-high combined ranking of world No. 7, on 2 December 2012.

 Personal life

 In the 2021 distributed film King Richard, Zacarías played 14-time Grand-Slam-champion Arantxa Sánchez Vicario.

-Career overview

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Australian Open.
+Current through the 2023 French Open.